VPN vs Tor vs dVPN - What are the real differences?

 A regular VPN seems much simpler, because a company simplifies everything with a nice user interface and additional features.
 You can run an app in the background, or connect through a browser extension, while you access sites around the world.

 Your VPN provider will keep you hidden and encrypt all of your data, directing all your traffic to a remote server owned or hired by them.
-You can usually choose from a list of servers located across the world, so you’re able to access the internet via a secure and private connection, and unblock your content based on where a website is located.
+You can usually choose from a list of servers located across the world, so you’re able to access the internet via a secure and private connection.
 However, your protection has its limits, and you won’t be completely anonymous.

 A decentralized VPN mimics the architecture of Tor more closely, but has the same ease of use as a VPN.
-As a peer to peer system, you plug into a global network of nodes run by people voluntarily.
+As a peer to peer system, people can earn for sharing their IP address and helping to maintain the network.
+VPN users plug into a global network of nodes run by people voluntarily.
 Unlike Tor network, all nodes are paid for providing the VPN service and keeping the network powered and safe.

 Mysterium VPN is a decentralised VPN.
-It allows people to select the connection from a list of available nodes (mostly providing residential IP addresses) from around the world.
-Traffic is encrypted and directed through the network, and users pay the provider for the minutes they are connected and the traffic they’re sending through those nodes.
+It allows people to select the connection from a list of available nodes from around the world.
+Traffic is encrypted and directed through everyday devices rather than datacenter servers.